dkioroglou/fresfolio/docs/section_content.rst

 Section content
 ===============

-The section content is stored in the ``project.db`` as plain text and is converted to html for rendering.
+The section content is stored in the ``project.db`` as plain text and is converted to HTML for rendering.
 For typesetting, Markdown and Latex-like syntax can be used.

 Inline markup syntax
 --------------------